codeinthehole/codeinthehole.hugo/content/tips/writing-markdown-in-vim.md

 Markdownlint will look for a `.markdownlint.yaml` configuration file in the current folder and all parents.
-For any project that uses Markdown, it's best to keep a `.markdownlint.yaml` committed to the repo root so it's shared between comitters.
+For any project that uses Markdown, it's best to keep a `.markdownlint.yaml` committed to the repo root so it's shared between committers.
 But it's also useful to keep a fallback file in your home directory for ad-hoc Markdown editing:

 ```yaml